mhatzis/ESP32-PoolMaster/lib/Pump-master/README.md

 ###### CAHNGES
-Cahnged relay state to be 1=on ,0=off to suit the board im using
+Changed relay state to be 1=on ,0=off to suit the board im using